-His research interests are in the area of modern Islamic thought and practice with particular interest in religious modernism/reformism, Sufism, print culture, state relations with religious institutions, and the interpretation of sacred texts.
-Working with Arabic, Ottoman, and Turkish language sources, his first book Translating the Qur’an in an Age of Nationalism: Print Culture and Modern Islam in Turkey (Oxford University Press, 2014) explores how and why Muslim intellectuals and statesmen attempted to create an official Turkish translation of the Qur'an and how this definitively modern text was envisioned as a milestone for national culture and religious reform.
-Drawing upon leads from this research, his current book project examines Sufi thought and institutions in the late Ottoman/early Turkish Republican context within a broader framework that takes into account the global context of progressive modernist reforms during the 20s and 30s as well as Islamic discourses and contemporary movements hostile to Sufi practice.
-Additionally, Wilson is working on a translation of the classic Turkish novel - Nur Baba (1922) by Yakup Kadri Karaosmanoğlu - about a debauched Sufi lodge in turn-of-the-century Istanbul.
+His research interests include modernism, print culture, Islamic Studies, Sufism, cultural heritage, and state relations with religious institutions.
+Working with Arabic, Ottoman, and Turkish language sources, his first book Translating the Qur’an in an Age of Nationalism: Print Culture and Modern Islam in Turkey (Oxford University Press, 2014) is a cultural history of Turkish translations of the Qur'an.
+It explores how and why Muslim intellectuals and statesmen envisioned the translation of the Qur'an into Turkish as a milestone for national culture, modernization, and religious reform.
+In doing so, it examines not only the intellectual and political debates but also the material evolution of printed religious texts and the Qur'an in the late Ottoman context.
+His current book project examines the abolition of Sufi orders in the early Turkish Republic and the subsequent transformation of Ottoman Sufi traditions into national culture and heritage.
+Additionally, Wilson is completing a translation of the classic Turkish novel - Nur Baba (1922) by Yakup Kadri Karaosmanoğlu - about a debauched Sufi lodge in turn-of-the-century Istanbul.

 Prof. Wilson welcomes applications from students interested in working on theses/dissertations in:

 - Nationalism, National Culture, and Cultural Heritage

 Wilson, M. Brett.
 Translating the Qur’an in an Age of Nationalism: Print Culture and Modern Islam in Turkey (Oxford: Oxford University Press, 2014).